otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 double-digested with two restriction enzymes.
        You will use these first two data sets to become familiar with the structure of RAD sequences, as well as to become proficient with the pre-processing (i.e. cleaning and de-multiplexing) of data before alignment or assembly.
-Dataset 1 (DS1) - This dataset consists of two samples of single-end RAD data from the same set of samples, but constructed in two different libraries and sequenced independently.
+DS1 consists of two samples of single-end RAD data from the         same set of samples, but constructed in two different libraries and sequenced independently.

 ## Part 1: Single-end reads